 Under section 501(3A) of the Migration Act 1958, the Minister must cancel an offender’s visa if:

-- the offender has been sentenced to a term of imprisonment of 12 months or more; or
+- The offender has been sentenced to a term of imprisonment of 12 months or more; or

-- the offender is guilty of “sexually based offences involving a child”; AND
+- The offender is guilty of “sexually based offences involving a child”; AND

-- the offender is serving a sentence of imprisonment.
+- The offender is serving a sentence of imprisonment.

 Importantly, under point three, an offender will not have their visa automatically cancelled, for example, if they have served a large amount of pre-sentence detention, receive a term of imprisonment of 12 months or more and get released straight away.